Aircastle Limited [AYR] – Is AYR worth Holding?

 Aircastle Limited [NYSE:AYR]: Analyst Rating and Earnings

-Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
-Currently, in relation to Aircastle Limited [AYR], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
+Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
+Regarding Aircastle Limited [AYR] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
 On average, stock market experts give AYR an Hold rating.
-The average 12-month price forecast for this stock is $30.54, with the high estimate being $32.00, the low estimate being $21.00 and the median estimate amounting to $32.00.
-This is compared to its latest closing price of $29.05.
+The average 12-month price forecast for this stock is $31.80, with the high estimate being $32.00, the low estimate being $21.00 and the median estimate amounting to $32.00.
+This is compared to its latest closing price of $30.67.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Aircastle Limited [AYR] is sitting at 3.40.
 This is compared to 1 month ago, when its average rating was 3.33.